 Apart from equity funds, there are also balanced funds, monthly income plans, income funds, and liquid funds to suit different investment requirements.

 Mutual funds also offer investors flexibility in terms of modes of investment and withdrawal.

 For instance, Investors can opt for different investment modes like systematic investment plans, systematic transfer plans, systematic withdrawal plans, switches from one scheme to another and many others.

 Investors also have an option of mutual funds to take advantage of compounded returns over a long period of investment.

-In Kenya, a number of financial institutions such as Britam, Stanlib, Zimele, UAP Old Mutual, Sanlam Investments Limited, CIC Insurance, ICEA LION among other insurance companies also deal with mutual funds.
+In Kenya, several financial institutions such as Britam, Stanlib, Zimele, UAP Old Mutual, Sanlam Investments Limited, CIC Insurance, ICEA LION, among other insurance companies also deal with mutual funds.